ecamo19/droughtbox_documentation/content/index.md

 ---
-title: Western Droughtbox user guide
+title: HIE Droughtbox user guide
 ---

 This user guide describes the main principles of how to use the